-- G#T#Q......same as above, but validity as subspecies or variety is questioned. - GU.....due to lack of information, no rank or range can be assigned (e.g., GUT2). - G?Not yet ranked (temporary) - S1Critically imperiled in Florida because of extreme rarity (5 or fewer occurrences or less than 1000 individuals) or because of extreme vulnerability to extinction due to some natural or man-made factor. - S2Imperiled in Florida because of rarity (6 to 20 occurrences or less than 3000 individuals) or because of vulnerability to extinction due to some natural or man-made factor. - S3 Either very rare or local throughout its range (21-100 occurrences or less than 10,000 individuals) or found locally in a restricted range or vulnerable to extinction of other factors. - S4apparently secure in Florida (may be rare in parts of range) - S5 demonstrably secure in Florida - SH.....of historical occurrence throughout its range, may be rediscovered (e.g., ivory-billed woodpecker) - SX believed to be extinct throughout range - SAaccidental in Florida, i.e., not part of the established biota - SEan exotic species established in Florida may be native elsewhere in North America - SNregularly occurring but widely and unreliably distributed; sites for conservation hard to determine - SUdue to lack of information, no rank or range can be assigned (e.g., SUT2). - S?.....Not yet ranked (temporary) - NNot currently listed, nor currently being considered for listing, by state or federal agencies.
+G#T#Qsame as above, but validity as subspecies or variety is questioned.
+GUdue to lack of information, no rank or range can be assigned (e.g., GUT2).
+G?Not yet ranked (temporary) S1Critically imperiled in Florida because of extreme rarity (5 or fewer occurrences or less than 1000 individuals) or because of extreme vulnerability to extinction due to some natural or man-made factor.
+S2Imperiled in Florida because of rarity (6 to 20 occurrences or less than 3000 individuals) or because of vulnerability to extinction due to some natural or man-made factor.
+S3 Either very rare or local throughout its range (21-100 occurrences or less than 10,000 individuals) or found locally in a restricted range or vulnerable to extinction of other factors.
+S4apparently secure in Florida (may be rare in parts of range) S5demonstrably secure in Florida SHof historical occurrence throughout its range, may be rediscovered (e.g., ivory-billed woodpecker) SX believed to be extinct throughout range SAaccidental in Florida, i.e., not part of the established biota SEan exotic species established in Florida may be native elsewhere in North America SNregularly occurring but widely and unreliably distributed; sites for conservation hard to determine SUdue to lack of information, no rank or range can be assigned (e.g., SUT2).
+S?Not yet ranked (temporary) N